core-wg/senml-spec/draft-ietf-core-senml.md

 considered to have a value of zero.
 The Base Time and Time values are added together to get the time of measurement.
 A time of zero indicates that the sensor does not know the absolute time and the measurement was made roughly "now".
-A negative value is used to indicate seconds in the past from roughly "now".
+Zero, or a negative value is used to indicate seconds in the past from roughly "now".
 A positive value is used to indicate the number of seconds, excluding leap seconds, since the start of the year 1970 in UTC.